You may have heard that eating enough protein is generally helpful when losing weight. Find out if this also applies to sardines.

-Mackerel is the common name for a wide variety of fatty fish species.
-You can eat sardines cooked, baked, and grill but they are also often canned.
+Sardines are a small type of fatty fish.
+You can eat them cooked, baked, and grilled but they are also often found in their canned version.

 Micronutrients in sardines

 While macronutrients like fats, protein, and carbohydrates are definitely important for weight loss, it can also sometimes be helpful to take a look at the micronutrients in foods.

 These play important roles in many areas of your health, including weight loss.